GramBezEndu/Split-Or-Steal-Bot/README.md

 # Split Or Steal Bot

+<h2>Status:</h2>

+Project closed.
+I'm not planning to make any updates (unless I change my mind).
+If you want to make it undetected, then there's a lot of work to do.

 Fast bot for "Split or Steal" game.
 The game doesn't need to be on foreground window.
 Tested and created on <b>1.5.1.</b> version of the game.
 Currently always splitting.